ghostop14/sparrow-wifi/README.md

 (if you don't already have pip3 installed, use 'apt-get install python3-pip')

-pip3 install QScintilla PyQtChart gps3 dronekit
+pip3 install QScintilla PyQtChart gps3 dronekit manuf

 If you're going to use the gps capabilities, you'll also need to make sure gpsd is installed and configured: